December 17, 2024

 If appropriate, FQHCs and RHCs can now bill G0511 for:

-Federally qualified health centers and rural health clinics may bill G0511, which has a base Medicare reimbursement of about $73 for 2024, multiple times in a calendar month for the same patient, provided that minimum requirements are met.
+Federally qualified health centers and rural health clinics may bill G0511 for the first six months of 2025, which has a base Medicare reimbursement of about $55 for 2026, multiple times in a calendar month for the same patient, provided that minimum requirements are met.
 This represents an exciting opportunity for FQHCs and RHCs to provide more comprehensive remote care management services to patients while generating meaningful, growable revenue.
+FQHCs and RHCs will need to bill remote care management CPT codes at the end of June, 2025, as G0511 will be decommissioned.
+This provides an even greater revenue opportunity for FQHCs and RHCs.

 Understanding and following proper RPM coding and billing rules is essential to not only getting paid what you deserve but also to ensuring you maintain compliance with rules and regulations.
 With CMS auditing Medicare Part B telehealth services, RPM compliance is even more essential.